Do It Yourself

 Before removing the tape, you can spray some type of clear coat to seal the paint, but it’s not necessary.

-Remove the cardboard covering the opening, and slowly and with care, peel off all of the tape.
+Remove the cardboard covering the opening, and slowly, with care, peel off all of the tape.
 You can use an Exact-O knife to clean up the edges, but they should be fairly even and crisp.

 [Quick note: I’m all about doing projects in the thriftiest way possible, but the one thing I would recommend not skimping on is the painter’s tape.
 Frog Tape is easily the best tape I’ve used for painting, and when you really want nice, clean lines, it makes all the difference.
 You can pick up Frog Tape at home improvement stores (Lowe’s and Home Depot), and probably places like Walmart and Target, in a variety of widths.
 Simply choose the one that best fits your project needs.]